vukasm/project-2019-fundda/README.md

 # Assignment 2019
 ## Fundamentals of Data Analysis

   This document contains the Assessment project for the Fundamentals of Data Analysis module in GMIT [2] for the year 2019.
 The assesment concerns well known tips [5] data set which I will explain and analyse through Python [1] packages seaborn [4] and jupyter[3].
 In the repository, you can find the Jupyter notebook where the tips data set has been described.
 The notebook itself consists of three parts.
 In part I the tips data set is described through descriptive statistics and plots.
-Part II it is analysed whether there is a relationship between the total bill and tip amound.
+Part II it is analysed whether there is a relationship between the total bill and tip amount.
 Finnaly, part III contains the further analysis of the relationship between the variables in the dataset.

 ### References